 Because five minutes is a very short time, Fair Share aggregates the ratio of actual share to expected share since records began on that cluster.
 But as the time gets further back from the present, each five-minute window has slightly less influence on fair share scores.
 Our current configuration has it that after two weeks (that is, 4,032 successive five-minute windows), the effect of the ratio for that five-minute slice is worth only half of what it was worth initially; after four weeks, it is worth a quarter; after six weeks, one eighth; and so on.
 The effect of this decay curve is that overuse or underuse in the recent past has a greater effect on your project's fair share score than the same extent of overuse or underuse long ago.

-If you expect that your project team will need widely varying rates of computer use during your allocation period, please contact our support team to enquire about splitting your project's allocation up into parts.
+If you expect that your project team will need widely varying rates of computer use during your allocation period and you can predict when your busy and quiet periods will be, please contact our support team to enquire about splitting your project's allocation up into parts.
 Please be aware that we cannot guarantee this option will be available for any given project, and that we are most likely to be able to accommodate such a request for projects that expect to use the cluster heavily on average, can predict when they will need their heaviest use with a high degree of confidence, and give us plenty of notice.